Nextiva / Blog / Customer Experience

 8. Continuously improve

-Work with other departments like marketing or sales to ensure your efforts align with the company’s overall goals.
-Also, experiment with new ideas like implementing new technology, offering additional support channels like social media support, or testing new call routing strategies.
+Work with other departments, such as marketing or sales, to ensure your efforts align with the company’s goals.
+Also, experiment with new ideas, such as implementing new technology, offering additional support channels like social media support, or testing new call routing strategies.

 Call center leaders should also take the time to attend relevant conferences or workshops to learn from others and discover new strategies to optimize their operations.
 Encourage your agents to participate in industry certifications or training programs to further develop their skill sets.